taskiq-python/taskiq/docs/guide/testing-taskiq.md

 ## Dependency injection

-If you use dependencies in your tasks, you may think that this can become a problem.
+If you use dependencies in your tasks, you may think that this can become a problem for tests.
 But it's not.
+Taskiq provides a way to set both first-level and local dependencies for dependency_resolution.

+### First-level dependencies

+If your dependency does not have a function -> this is what we can call first-level dependency.

+In order to override first-level dependency, you use the same method as to add it.

-Here's what we came up with.
-We added a method called `add_dependency_context` to the broker.
+Use a method called `add_dependency_context` on the broker.
-It sets base dependencies for dependency resolution.
-You can use it for tests.
+It sets first-level dependencies for dependency resolution based on the type.

+---

 Let's add a task that depends on `Path`.
-I guess this example is not meant to be used in production code bases, but it's suitable for illustration purposes.

 ::: tabs